wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 If you try to access it in the console, you will get an error like the following
 > score is not defined

-There is no way for us to access that unless we were to explictly return that variable or as we did in this example, by putting it into a string.
+There is no way for us to access that unless we were to explicitly return that variable or as we did in this example, by putting it into a string.

 To recap: